-FOR FIRST-YEAR STUDENTS GENERALLY AND FIRST-YEAR STUDENT-ATHLETES ON ATHLETICS AID\
+FOR FIRST-YEAR STUDENTS GENERALLY AND FIRST-YEAR STUDENT-ATHLETES ON ATHLETICS AID

-Calculate and provide the average (mean) standardized test scores for all first-year students and first-year student-athletes who received athletics aid\ (include nonquailifiers who were ineligible for athletically related aid) during the four most recent academic years, by racial or ethnic group.
-Report all scores as either recentered SAT or ACT sumscores.
+Calculate and provide the average (mean) standardized test scores for all first-year students and first-year students and first-year students aid (include nonqualifiers who were ineligible for athletically related aid) during the four most recent academic years, by racial or ethnic group.
+Report all scores as either re-entered SAT or ACT sum score.
 Individual student-athlete scores should be converted using the conversion chart before the average (mean) test scores are calculated.
 If possible, this same procedure should be used in converting the scores of first-year students generally.
 Otherwise, the average score for first-year students generally may be converted using the conversion chart.
 List the most recent academic year's data first and include all first-year students entering the institution during the year.

-Racial or Ethnic Gro up - All Ente ring First-Y ear Student S American Indian/AN As ian Native Ho ıwaiian/IP African erican Hispani c/Latino White/No n-Hispanic NR A Alien Two or M ore Races Unkı nown Academic Year: Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Average Standardized Test Score
+J , 8 8 7 Racial or Ethnic Group - All Entering First-Year Students American Indian/AN Asian Native Hawaiian/IP Black/African American Hispanic/Latino White/Non-Hispanic NR / Alien Two or M Two or More Races Unknown Academic Year: Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Score No. of Students Average Standardized Test Score